Please Note We are not currently running any courses for the Filial Play Coaching Course Programme.

-The 4 day course is designed for those who have completed the Certificate in Therapeutic Play Skills and have at least 100 hours supervised clinical experience of working with children using non-directive play.
+Applicants must also hold at least 100 hours supervised clinical experience of working with children using non-directive play.

 It provides an opportunity for participants to extend their practice to working with parent/carers and families as well as the children

 It is recognised by Leeds Beckett University as a Post Qualifying course.

 A review of the main filial play/therapy models to enable you to develop the approach that suits you best.